How you treat your first year is a point of contention among university students.

 In terms of official marks, you would be on the same footing as every other student, but you might find your essay-writing to be a year behind.
 In the immortal words of one of my tutors: “It’s as if you pay a massive entry fee to run a marathon, with world-class coaches and everything, and then fail to start training.”

 All this being said, there is a lot happening in first year, so try not to feel weighed down by your academic assignments.
-Just take this as a warning: don’t skip through the year thinking you have a safety net; the work you put in really matters.
+Just take this as a warning: don’t skip through the year thinking you have a safety net; the work you put in really matters and be prepared to fight procrastination.